"A Canine’s Nine Lives"

 Note: Two short videos of two different shots have surfaced showing that some of the crew making this movie may have abused the German Shepherd dog appearing in the movie by forcing it to swim in some turbulent water in two different large Jacuzzis created for a rapid river scene.
 However, the above review is a review of the actual movie, not a commentary on how the movie may have been made, which is still in doubt after watching the two video snippets, which don’t show everything that happened before and after the footage.

+A DOG’S PURPOSE follows the many lives of Bailey, a dog who questions his life’s purpose when his life ends and a new life begins.
+In one of his lives, Bailey grows up with a young boy named Ethan, and they become best friends.
+However, Bailey succumbs to old age, then continues with many adventures in his new lives, which include being part of a K-9 unit in the police force.
+Throughout these lives, Bailey begins to put together the pieces of what his purpose in life is and the reasons behind him being placed on Earth.
 The dialogue’s a little bit juvenile sometimes, but A DOG’S PURPOSE is well produced and entertaining.
 However, the story revolves around the false, abhorrent idea of animal reincarnation.
 It also includes a high amount of other questionable content, such as an alcoholic and abusive father, some flirting and light innuendoes, a few examples of crude humor, and some violence.
 The movie also suggests telepathy in one of Bailey’s lives.
 Because of its negative elements, A DOG’S PURPOSE is clearly excessive, especially for children.